-Annual Meetings and HOA Special Meeting Notice: FAQs for Homeowners Associations and Shareholders
+FAQs for Annual Meetings and HOA Special Meeting Notice

 Get the Guide

 As with other types of meetings, condo and HOA annual and special meetings must comply with your association’s bylaws.
-The bylaws provide board members with the criteria they must follow, such as the appropriate advance notice to provide, the required quorum and proper voting procedures.
+The bylaws provide board members with the criteria they must follow, such as the appropriate advance notice, the required quorum, and proper voting procedures.

-What is typically on a condo or HOA annual meeting agenda?Although every association is different, some of the activities that both condo associations and HOAs may have on their annual meeting agenda include:
+What is typically on a condo or HOA annual meeting agenda?Although every association is different, some of the activities that both condo associations and HOAs may have on their annual meeting agenda include the following:

 - Announcements about staff or management changes